AustinRochford/s3img-ipython-magic/README.md

 ## Installation

-To install, do `%load_ext https://github.com/AustinRochford/s3img-ipython-magic/s3img_magic.py`.
+To install, do `pip install s3img-ipython-magic` or `%load_ext https://github.com/AustinRochford/s3img-ipython-magic/s3img_magic.py`.

 The only dependency (other that IPython) is `boto`.